Georgia State Route 141: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 Related routes

 Atlanta connector route

 State Route 141 Connector (SR 141 Conn.) is a 0.9 mi connecting route of SR 141 that exists entirely within the Buckhead section of Atlanta, in eastern Fulton County.
 It is known as Lenox Road NE, as well as Paul Coverdell Memorial Parkway, for its entire length.
 It was built in the early 1990s in conjunction with SR 400 to serve area businesses and offices.

 It begins at an intersection with the SR 141 mainline (Peachtree Road NE) just northwest of the Buckhead Heights neighborhood of Atlanta.
 The highway heads northwest, curves to the west-southwest underneath, where it crosses SR 400 (T. Harvey Mathis Parkway) with a single-point urban interchange.
 It curves to the southwest to meet its northern terminus, an intersection with SR 237 (Piedmont Road NE), at the Buckhead Forest neighborhood of Atlanta.

 SR 141 Conn. is not part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.